7-Day UTI Diet Plan: Best Antioxidant Foods For UTIs

 While certain foods can exacerbate UTI symptoms, others can actually help prevent and manage these infections.

-Incorporating the following foods into your diet can support your urinary tract health and reduce your risk of developing a UTI.
+Incorporating the following antioxidant foods into your diet can support your urinary tract health and reduce your risk of developing a Urinary Tract Infections.

 Here are the UTI foods to eat: